50th Armoured Regiment (India): Colors

 The colours of the regiment are Red and Green.
 In the strict martial sense, these colours when seen in unison depict the traditional Verey Light success signal of “Red over Green” which signifies victory in battle.
 In a generic sense, Red is the traditional cavalry colour signifying supreme sacrifice while Green stands for the basic desire for peace, harmony, and well being of all ranks of the regiment.
-Seen together, the colours signify the regiment's preparation for the supreme sacrifice when called upon to do so, from a basic stance of peace, harmony and well-being.
+Seen together, the colours signify the regiment's preparedness for the supreme sacrifice when called upon to do so, from a basic stance of peace, harmony and well-being.
 These colours adorn the flag of the regiment.

 Cap badge

-The regiment badge was designed by Lt Gen (then Maj) AB Shivane, PVSM, AVSM, VSM, ADC.
+The regiment badge was designed by Lt Gen (Retd) (then Maj) AB Shivane, PVSM, AVSM, VSM, ADC.
 It symbolises an amalgamation of tradition and modernity.
 The cavalry heritage is represented by two pennants interposed at the centre with a horseshoe; and modernity is depicted by the hull of a T-72 M1 below the horseshoe.
 A scroll below this carries the word दिग्विजय (Digvijay), which means triumph in Devanagri script.

 The shoulder title consists of the numeral "50" in brass.